DiamondDAO/contributors-guide/README.md

 - [Diamond DAO Projects](https://github.com/orgs/DiamondDAO/projects)
     - As we build out our Github organization you'll find active projects to contribute to here.

+# Access to Community Repos

+Our open source projects are developed by the Diamond DAO community.
+To request contributor access, message `lemp.eth#8816` in our [Diamond DAO Discord](https://discord.gg/p6EpwmJb).

+Eventually this manual process will be more streamlined!
+We are early in our developer community, so if you go through the process above - **congratulations on being an early contributor to Diamond DAO**.